On the distribution of equivalence classes of random symmetric p-adic matrices: Preliminaries

-Moreover, the proof works for any $p$-adic number field with $\ZZ_p$ replaced by the corresponding ring of integers and $\FF_p$ replaced by the corresponding residue field.
+Moreover, the argument works for any $p$-adic number field with $\ZZ_p$ replaced by the corresponding ring of integers and $\FF_p$ replaced by the corresponding residue field.
 This has a nice immediate consequence.

 \begin{cor} Let $n, m \in \NN$ with $ n\le m$.
 Let $X$ be a random $n \times m$ matrix with independent entries distributed uniformly on $\FF_q$, then

 where $\pi_j(q) = \prod_{i=1}^j (1 - q^{-i})$.
 In particular, when $n = m$,